 - What is corruption?
 How is corruption defined by different legal regimes?

-- How does corruption manifest in distinct environments, including campaign and party finance, elections, lawmaking, law enforcement, government procurement, business, international development efforts, and banking and finance?
+- How does corruption manifest in distinct environments, including campaign and party finance, elections, lawmaking, law enforcement, government procurement, business, international development and climate change mitigation efforts, and banking and finance?
 What are corruption’s economic, political, and social effects?

 - What are the regulatory challenges involved in preventing, exposing, and punishing corruption in its distinct environments?
 To what extent have domestic, regional, and international legal regimes been successful in meeting those challenges?